joaomicunha/computer_vision_resources/README.md

 - In google colab we can add GPUs in Runtime.
 To use Cuda GPUs we need to send the model and the inputs to the gpu using device inputs = inputs.to(device) where device is specified before. this has to be done to all inputs and labels and models to be used in the training process (training and val sets).

-- we can use dropout layer to reduce overfitting.
-See below.
+- we can use dropout layer to reduce overfitting. it's very usefull to build more general models as it forces some nodes to be optimised as some random nodes are droped during the update process. this only happens during training. to run predictions, all the nodes are used.

+- Typically we use dropout layers between layers with many parameters as these are the ones more prone to overfitting.
+Between the 2 fully connected layers for instance.

 ```python
 from torch import nn
 import torch